While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 - your treatment preferences

 Clinicians tend to think of medications as first-line, second-line, and third-line treatments.
-These categories help them rank treatments based on their safety and how well they’ve been proven to work.
+These categories help them rank treatments for bipolar disorder based on their safety and how well they’ve been proven to work.

 Medications for bipolar disorder come in different categories based on how they work: